bensmiller/detection-limit-fitting/README.md

 Data from: Benjamin S. Miller, Michael R. Thomas, Matthew Banner et al. Sub-picomolar lateral flow antigen detection with two-wavelength imaging of composite nanoparticles.
 Biosensors and Bioelectronics, 114133 (2022). https://doi.org/10.1016/j.bios.2022.114133

 ## Known issues
 1. When very low concentration values are used, fitting is unsuccessful.
 Please use concentration units where the lowest concentration is greater than 1.
+You can then adjust the x units to your desided units later in the 'Multiple plots' tab (e.g. fit in nM, then plot in M).

 ## Cite as
 If you use this tool or code in a publication please cite the following: